jandubois/rancher-desktop-rdx-fleet/docs/background/appco-help/reference-guides/go-fips.md

 The container image is provided in the following flavors:

-- Default flavor: This flavor of the container image is based on BCI Micro FIPS and includes only the essential system packages to run Go FIPS and built applications.
+- Default flavor: This flavor of the container image is based on SUSE Linux BCI Micro FIPS base image and includes only the essential system packages **to run Go FIPS and build applications**.
 Therefore, it lacks the package manager and various popular build tools such as `curl`, `find` or `grep`.
 It is ideal if you are looking for a minimal image to build your Go application.
-- Development flavor `dev`: This flavor is based on BCI Base FIPS and includes the `zypper` package manager, the `rpm` packaging tool, and various different build tools such as `curl`, `find`, `grep`.
-Therefore, it is ideal for build pipelines that need extra programs to build your application.
+- Development flavor `dev`: This flavor is based on SUSE Linux BCI Base FIPS and includes the `zypper` package manager, the `rpm` packaging tool, and various different build tools such as `curl`, `find`, `grep`.
+Therefore, it is ideal for build pipelines that need extra programs **to build your application**.

 ## Container configuration